zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAG707E

-  The request to the URL '%s' has been aborted without retrying on another instance.
+  The request to the URL '%s' aborted without retrying on another instance.
 Caused by: %s

   **Reason:**

-  Request to server instance has failed and will not be retried on another instance.
+  Request to the server instance failed and will not be retried on another instance.

   **Action:**